loading...

 Collecting plastic waste from the environment

-• including beaches, riverbanks, mangrove forests, and the ocean with local fishermen and other participants who generate an additional livelihood with it.
+• including beaches, riverbanks, mangrove forests and the ocean with local fishers and other participants who earn an additional income from it

-• by organizing clean-up events with volunteers at beaches or riverbanks.
+• by organizing clean-up events with volunteers on beaches or riverbanks

-• without making a difference between the type of plastic - the participants collect every piece of plastic that might harm nature.
+• without distinguishing between the types of plastic – participants collect every piece of plastic that could harm nature

 Collecting plastic - Households

-... by setting up collection points where there is no other waste disposal system where residents can drop off their plastic waste.
+… by setting up collection points where no other disposal systems exist, so that locals can drop off their plastic waste.

-Partnership with Berlin-based CleanHub: They offer tracking solutions for plastic waste collection and find partners who want to support projects like this to compensate the amount of their plastic usage.
+Partnership with CleanHub from Berlin: They offer tracking solutions for the collection of plastic waste and find partners who want to support projects like this to offset the amount of their plastic consumption.

 How it works:

-• Participant brings plastic waste to collection point
+• Participants bring plastic waste to the collection point

-• Community leader scans collector ID to record information for app input: Name of the collector, date of delivery, amount and type of plastic waste, origin and delivery location of collection
+• The community lead scans the collector ID to enter the information for the app: Name of the collector, date of delivery, amount and type of plastic waste, origin and delivery location of the collection

-The 3000 sqm warehouse in Jepara is located in the area of the collection communities.
-The plastic waste is taken here for further processing.
+The 3,000-square-meter warehouse in Jepara is located in the area of the collection communities.
+The plastic waste is brought here for further processing.

-Pressing: After sorting the plastics are pressed into cubes to reduce volume
+Pressing: After sorting, the plastic is pressed into cubes to reduce the volume

-Recycling: Ready for transportation to our recycling partners
+Recycling: Ready for transport to our recycling partners

-The staff and community leads are important multipliers within their communities, raising awareness about the knowledge and risks of plastic pollution.
-Clean-up events draw attention and motivate the locals.
-The Education Manager teaches environmental topics to children in two schools.
-The foundation offers further training for the community leads, such as financial workshops and gender training, where gender roles are discussed.
+The employees and Community Leads are important multipliers for their communities and raise awareness among the local population.
+Clean-up events attract attention and motivate the locals.
+GOT BAG Indonesia’s Education Manager Aen teaches children at two schools about the environment.
+The foundation offers further training for the Community Leads, such as financial training and gender training, in which gender roles are discussed.

 CLEAN-UP LOCATIONS

-GOT BAG Indonesia operates in 19 communities across three different regions.
-The collected materials are sorted and processed at the two warehouses in Jepara and Bantul.
+GOT BAG Indonesia is active in 19 communities in three different regions.
+The sorting and processing of the collected material takes place in the two warehouses in Jepara and Bantul.

 O C E A N I M P A C T P L A S T I C

-Plastic waste gathered from coastal areas or from communities without proper waste disposal or recycling systems, which would have eventually ended up in the ocean
+Plastic waste collected in coastal areas or in communities without functioning waste management or recycling facilities that would otherwise have ultimately ended up in the ocean

-Because of the increasing demand of customers for more sustainable consumer choices, PET grew to a favored material.
-It’s easy to recycle and can be used for many products.
-With GOT BAG Indonesias clean-up program, Ocean Impact Plastic is collected and the PET portion is fed into the yarn production for most of our long-lasting bags, along with the ocean bound plastic certified PET pellets of our partner.
+Due to the increasing demand from customers for more sustainable consumption options, PET has become a popular material.
+It is easy to recycle and can be used for many products.
+With the GOT BAG Indonesia clean-up program, coastal plastic waste is collected and the PET portion is fed into the yarn production for most of our long-lasting bags, together with our partner's Ocean Bound Plastic certified PET pellets.

-It’s great that recycling in general increases and we love that more and more companies find value in waste as we do since 2018.
-What we don’t love: Wasted resources that end up in nature or buried in landfills forever because it’s not profitable to handle them better.
+It is great that recycling is generally increasing, and we are pleased that more and more companies view waste as valuable, just as we have since 2018.
+What we are not pleased about: Wasted resources that end up in nature or remain buried forever in landfills because it is not profitable to better utilize them.

-That’s why every sort of plastic waste is collected with GOT BAG Indonesia’s clean-up program, not just the valuable ones.
-We embark on the challenging journey of finding the best possible and feasible solutions for every kind of plastic waste we find.
+That is why GOT BAG Indonesia's clean-up program collects all types of plastic waste, not just the valuable ones.
+We are embarking on the challenging journey of finding the best possible and feasible solutions for every type of plastic waste collected.

 From Trash